-This measure was added by the Ministry in 2011/12 as a descriptive measure.
+The number of Aboriginal student spaces was introduced as a new descriptive measure for institutional accountability reports in 2011/12.
 Results are based on the previous fiscal year.
 Douglas College is in a region with a relatively low Aboriginal population.
 The College is very supportive of Aboriginal students and attracts a larger proportion of Aboriginal students to the College than is represented in the community.
+Aboriginal enrolment at Douglas College is roughly double (3.3% vs. 1.9%) what would be predicted based on the composition of the surrounding population.

 Douglas College will continue current levels of Aboriginal student participation maintaining the number of Aboriginal student FTE at greater than or equal to the average of the previous three years.
-For 2015/16 Douglas College exceeded its target of 331 FTE.
-For 2016/17, the College target will be 348 FTE.
+For 2016/17 Douglas College substantially achieved its target of 348 FTE.
+For 2017/18, the College target will be 357 FTE.

-Douglas College sees its particular mission in serving the Aboriginal population as focusing on the urban Aboriginal population3, reflecting its context and the distinctive needs of individuals who might not be closely connected with their Bands.
+Douglas College sees its particular mission in serving the Aboriginal population as focusing on the urban Aboriginal population, reflecting its context and the distinctive needs of individuals who might not be closely connected with their Bands.
 Rather than providing special courses and programming, Douglas College offers a supportive environment for Aboriginal students and collaborates with school districts and community groups to assist students with the transition into college.